 Sun Safety & Hydration

 To ensure their well-being during outdoor activities, children should come to camp with sunscreen applied and a labeled water bottle.
 Our staff will provide opportunities for reapplying sunscreen (or apply at your request), and opportunities for refilling water bottles.
 Water fountains are also located all over camp, and campers are encouraged to hydrate all day long.
+The Shuk (canteen) also has a variety of beverages available for purchase.
+Bottled water for $1 and all other bottled drinks $2.

 My Child Is Not Interested in Sports.
 How Will That Affect Their Experience?